 In order to get started, you will need certain equipment.
 Having your own "stuff" is really best because consistency is very crucial in the game of bowling.
-Buying good equipment will cost you around $400, and if you want to spend more that's totally up to you.
+Buying good equipment will cost you approximately $400, and if you want to spend more that's totally up to you.
 They sell everything you will need right in the pro shop located in the bowling center, or you can purchase items online.
 You will need a ball, shoes, and small towel to begin.

 The pins have weight, and the ball will be deflected slightly, so don't get one that is too light either.
-Start out with at least an 11-12 pound ball if you can, and try to work your way up to 15-16 pounds which will carry the strikes best!
+Start out with at least an 10-12 pound ball if you can, and try to work your way up to 15-16 pounds which will carry the pins better!

 Hello!!
-I'm not a professional bowler, but I have loved the sport for more than 45 years, averaged over 200 for several seasons, and learned quite a bit with research and experience.
+My name is Joanie.
+Although I'm not a professional bowler, I have loved the sport for more than 45 years, averaged over 200 for several seasons, and learned quite a bit with research and experience.